brianlam38/AWS-Certified-Security-Specialty/Practice Exams/Example Questions.md

 * CloudFront only works with HTTP traffic (application layer 7), not UDP traffic (transport layer 4).
 * WAF only works with HTTP traffic (application layer 7).
-* VPC Security Groups doesn't address DDoS attacks directly i.e. is not the best soultion.
+* VPC Security Groups doesn't address DDoS attacks directly i.e. is not the best solution.

 ### Amazon VPC - You notice significant traffic coming from an IP address in a foreign country in which your company does not have customers.
 Further investigation indicates that the source of the traffic is scanning for open ports on your Amazon EC2 instances.
 Which of the following can DENY THE TRAFFIC from reaching the instance?